DavenportEmma/cluedo/README.md

 	*	no
 	*	maybe

+At the beginning of the game every card is in everyone's maybe sets.
+As the game progresses cards are sorted into the yes or the no sets.

 The **Probability table** keeps track of the probability of each card being in the centre envelope.
 This probabilty is calculated using the following equation;